ankush2805/softwaremonitor/README.md

 For Example - User Actions, Success Failures, Crashes, Warnings
             - Ideally events are just regular expression and assigned ( user can configure which UI element to display)
             - See mock-up folder.

+How we will hook into the software.
+Crashes we can monitor, but other warnings and actions How will we findout?

 Possible User Interactions
 - Open the location for input (i.e. logs folder)